tonethar/IGME-235-Shared/notes/recipe.md

-# ICE: Basic HTML, CSS, and Validation
+# Legacy Exercise: Basic HTML, CSS, and Validation

+***This exercise was created for a previous iteration of this course when it's number was 230.
+You're welcome to try this exercise for practice, but it does not need to be submitted as an assignment.
+It is not worth extra bonus points if you complete it.***

 ## I. Overview & Goals